CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Introduction

 \section{Introduction}

 The formation and growth of planets starts around a young star during the protoplanetary disc phase.
-Although the most direct observations of protoplanets so far are of (super-)Jupiter-mass protoplanets orbiting at 10s of au \citep{Keppler_2018,Haffert_2019,Mesa_2019,Currie_2022,Hammond_2023}, the inner few au are also of special interest as the location where inward pebble drift leads to a higher midplane dust-to-gas ratio \citep{Weidenschilling_1977} that may be conducive to planetesimal formation \citep{Drazkowska_2016}.
-The inner disc is also the site of the water snowline - where dust at the disc midplane becomes hot enough for \ce{H2O} to thermally desorb and enter the gas phase - which may assist the concentration of these building blocks and subsequent planet formation just outside the snowline \citep{Stevenson_1988,Ida_2016,Schoonenberg_2017,Drazkowska_2017,Schoonenberg_2018}.
-More massive planets may also potentially form in the inner disc, or otherwise form at larger radii where substructures often attributed to planets are commonly observed \citep{Andrews_2020,Bae_2023} and migrate inwards \citep{Lodato_2019}.
-Since protoplanets will inherit their compositions from the disc material, understanding the chemistry of the inner disc region sheds light on the initial chemical abundances of planets that form in, or migrate to, the inner disc.
+Although the most direct observations of protoplanets so far \citep{Keppler_2018,Haffert_2019,Mesa_2019,Currie_2022,Hammond_2023} are of (super-)Jupiter-mass protoplanets orbiting at tens of astronomical units (au), the inner few au are also of special interest, being the location where inward pebble drift leads to a higher midplane dust-to-gas ratio \citep{Weidenschilling_1977}, which may be conducive to planetesimal formation \citep{Drazkowska_2016}.
+The inner disc is also the site of the water snow line ---where dust at the disc midplane becomes hot enough for \ce{H2O} to thermally desorb and enter the gas phase---, which may assist the concentration of these building blocks and subsequent planet formation just outside the snow line \citep{Stevenson_1988,Ida_2016,Schoonenberg_2017,Drazkowska_2017,Schoonenberg_2018}.
+More massive planets may also potentially form in the inner disc, or otherwise form at larger radii, where substructures often attributed to planets are commonly observed \citep{Andrews_2020,Bae_2023}, and migrate inwards \citep{Lodato_2019}.
+As protoplanets will inherit their compositions from the disc material, information on the chemistry of the inner disc region sheds light on the initial chemical abundances of planets that form in, or migrate to, the inner disc.